Mortgage Credit Certificate (MCC): How It Can Help You Afford Your Mortgage Payments

 Will I still qualify if I refinance?

-If you decide to refinance your home, you could run into some problems with your MCC.
-Many times, borrowers can have the MCC reissued as long as the new loan balance is lower than the previous balance.
+If you refinance your mortgage, you may run into some problems with your MCC.
+Homeowners can usually have their MCC reissued as long as the new loan balance is lower than the previous balance.

 Your mortgage credit certificate number is the number issued by the agency that qualified you for the program.